digingbil/com_nxpeasycart/README.md

 4. Install the component through the Joomla extension manager or via `Discover`.
 5. After installation, access the admin menu entry **NXP Easy Cart** to verify the placeholder dashboard renders.
 6. Open **System → Manage → Extensions → NXP Easy Cart → Options** and set the store base currency (default `USD`); product variants are validated against this single-currency guardrail.
-7. Copy or symlink the generated `vendor/` directory into the Joomla instance if needed—Composer never has to run inside the live site tree.
+7. The component bootstrapper now falls back to the repository root for `vendor/autoload.php`, so you only need to copy the optimised `vendor/` directory when preparing a distributable package.

 ## Tooling & dependencies